Maxyapper7/website/content/posts/2022/apt.md

 date: 2022-10-24
 url: /aptpackagemanager/
-draft: true
+draft: false
 searchHidden: false
 ShowToc: true
 author: "Max Allred"
-description: "This guide tells you what and how to use the apt package manager"
+description: "This guide tells you what and how to use the APT package manager"
 categories: [
     "Linux"
 ]